landrunner/nodepack/README.md

 cd path_to_your_project
 docker -v /$(pwd):/work --rm -t landrunner1/nodepack:18
 ```

-If you want to compile C++ code of dependent moudles, you can specify the platform.
+If you want to compile C++ code of dependent moudles for another platform, you can specify the platform.
 ```
 cd path_to_your_project
 docker -v /$(pwd):/work --platform linux/arm --rm -t landrunner1/nodepack:18